Heta Stewart

-Heta Rewiti Stewart (1869 – 3 December 1909); also known as Dick Stewart or Heta Reweti Stewart was a New Zealand rugby union player and a member of the 1888–89 New Zealand Native football team that toured Britain, Ireland, Australia and New Zealand in 1888 and 1889.
+Heta Rewiti Stewart (1869 – 3 December 1909); also known as David Heta Stewart or Heta Reweti Stewart was a New Zealand rugby union player and a member of the 1888–89 New Zealand Native football team that toured Britain, Ireland, Australia and New Zealand in 1888 and 1889.

 He played for the Thames club in South Auckland.

+Son of David Robertson Stewart & Miriama Te Kiritahanga Maunganoa of Parawai, Thames.

+David married Emere Rangiteiriao Apanui Mair.Daughter of Major William Mair and Raiha Apanui.

+Three sons served during World War 1.

+His son David Apanui Stewart (Pareiha Tuati) died of wounds at Gallipoli 1915.

-He died in Thames of Bright's disease.
+He died in Thames of Bright's disease in 1909 aged 40 years.